tableau/connector-plugin-sdk/docs/index.md

 # Overview of the process

-This is an overview of steps you should follow to create a fully functional connector.
+These are the general steps you will follow to create a fully functional connector.

 1. Have a look at one of the sample connectors located in the [postgres_odbc or postgres_jdbc folder](https://github.com/tableau/connector-plugin-sdk/tree/master/samples/plugins).
 These connectors can make a good starting point if you copy the connector files to your workspace.